dmdhrumilmistry/GooglePhish/README.md

     ```
     http://127.0.0.1:8000/pawned
     ```
--  Default credential

-    If you using the docker image you can change defaults credentials in `Dockerfile` before build it or logging you with this account :
+-  Default credential: If you using the docker image you can change defaults credentials in `Dockerfile` before build it or logging you with this account :

     username : `admin`
     password : `GooglePhish`

 ## Start Server